codywakeford-com/arkform/docs/components/ark-input/index.md

 # ArkInput

-A supercharged version of the native `<input />` element with all the accessibility and styling headaches already handled for you.
+The `<ark-input />` is a supercharged version of the native `<input />` element with validation, styling, animation and accessability handled out of the box.

 ### Descendents